machanism-org/machai/ghostwriter/src/site/markdown/act.md

 basedOn = "task"
 ```

-This allows one act to reuse another act and override only the parts that need
+This allows you to reuse a base act and override only the parts that need to
-to change.
+change.

-### How inheritance is processed
+### How inheritance works

-`ActProcessor.loadAct(...)` loads act data from two possible sources:
+`ActProcessor.loadAct(...)` loads act definitions from two main places:

-1. the user-defined acts directory configured by `gw.acts`,
+1. a user-defined act directory configured with `gw.acts`,
-2. the built-in classpath resources under `/acts/`.
+2. built-in classpath resources under `/acts/`.

-If both exist for the same act name, Ghostwriter loads both and applies their
+If both versions exist for the same act name, both can participate in the
-values into one merged act definition.
+merged result.

-The code then checks `basedOn`.
+The processor then checks `basedOn`.
-If a parent act is defined, that parent is loaded first, recursively, and the
+If a parent act is defined, that parent is loaded first, recursively.
-child values are applied afterward.
+After that, the child values are applied.

-### Override order
+### Effective override order

-The effective order is:
+The effective merge order is:

 1. parent built-in values,
-2. parent custom values,
+2. parent user-defined values,
 3. child built-in values,
-4. child custom values.
+4. child user-defined values.

-This means later values can override or extend earlier ones.
+Later values can override or extend earlier values.

 ### How string values are merged

-When both parent and child define the same string property, Ghostwriter uses the
+When both parent and child define the same string property, Ghostwriter uses
+`%s` replacement.
-existing value as a template and replaces `%s` with the newer value.
+The existing value acts as a template, and the new value is inserted into it.

 Example: